 The center is zoned as East Riverside Corridor Mixed Use, allowing it significant redevelopment potential.
 So long as the developer meets the affordable housing component, the project will be eligible to receive a development bonus allowing a building height of up to 160 feet with no density restrictions.

 Until the property changes hands, it is too soon to know what will be built on the site when existing leases in the center expire.
-However, with the favorable zoning, it is not unrealistic to assume that a developer will build over 1,000,000 SF of mixed-use commercial space consisting of multifamily, office and retail.
+However, with the favorable zoning, it is not unrealistic to assume that a developer will build over 1,000,000 square feet of mixed-use commercial space consisting of multifamily, office, and retail.

 Recent and Future Developments